 Are you choosing between nearshore vs offshore outsourcing?
 Both options have their significant pros and cons, so making a decision may take some serious effort.
-We’ll try to ease the task for you and give all the essential data in this article.
+We’ll try to ease the task and give you all the essential data in this article.

-So, let’s find out the difference between nearshore and offshore software development, their advantages, disadvantages, and the guiding principles at play while choosing one over the other.
+So, let’s find out the difference between nearshore and offshore software development, their advantages, disadvantages, and the guiding principles at play when choosing one over the other.

 However, before we get to it, let us have a better understanding of the big picture, i.e., why should a business opt for outsourcing in the first place?

 Table of contents

 - Outsourcing Software Development: a Win-Win Arrangement for Clients and Vendors